ina-g25/Rainbow-Song/README.md

 # Rainbow-Song
-song about raimbows in the key of C major
+song about raimbows in the key of C major. the song is a happy song.